Small business problems – 12 ways an accountant can help you

 The Government’s ‘Making Tax Digital’ (MTD) initiative means that most VAT registered businesses now need to submit their returns online.

 There are lots of online accounting options out there.
 An accountant can advise you on the best accounting software for your needs and will make sure you’re utilising all of the benefits.
 Our two preferred accounting software providers are FreeAgent and Xero.
-We’re a Preferred Partner with FreeAgent and have recently achieved Gold Partner status with Xero.
+We’re a Preferred Partner with FreeAgent and have Gold Partner status with Xero.

 - On the second day of Christmas my accountant said to me … best legal structure